openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 ![Sort statement format](Images/sort-and-merge/SORT-format2.png)
 _Format 2 of a sort statement_

-`data-name-2`
-- Specifies a table data-name that is subject to the following rules:
-    - must have an `OCCURS` clause in the data description entry.
+`data-name-2` Specifies a table data-name that must have an `OCCURS` clause in the data description entry, can be qualified, and can be subscripted.

-    - can be qualified.
-    - can be subscripted.
-        - The rightmost or only subscript of the table must be omitted or replaced with the word `ALL`.
+The rightmost or only subscript of the table must be omitted or replaced with the word `ALL`.

 The number of occurrences of table elements that are referenced by `data-name-2` is determined by the rules in the